Skip to main content

 Codex Lost Game Cover

-Codex Lost is a single player open world role playing game with a fantasy theme.
+Codex Lost is a single player open world role playing game with fantasy, medieval, historical and dark fantasy themes.
 It was developed by Freemana and was released on November 14, 2024.
 It received mostly positive reviews from players.

 The new open world, spellcasting action-RPG.
 The grimoires have been stolen, civilisation is in ruins.
 Rise, Curator!
 Craft ancient elemental magics and challenge the great lords who threaten to fracture reality itself.